dstroot/skeleton/README.md

 gulp
 ```

 >:exclamation: But it probably won't really run yet!
 Go setup `config/config.js`.
 To use any of the APIs or OAuth authentication methods, you will need to obtain appropriate credentials: Client ID, Client Secret, API Key, or Username & Password.
 You will need to go through each provider to generate new credentials.
-See below:
+More below.

 Gulp Build System
 -----------------